 The Largest Behavioral Factor: Lack of Information

 As I sit here, writing this in early January, 2009, the stock market is still sitting near its nadir since December, 2008, and yet, even though the market has dropped about 40% in 2008, with most stock prices much less than they were in 2007, nobody is rushing in to buy at these depressed prices.
 Why not?
 Shouldn't the arbitrageurs be rushing in, buying stocks at a frenzied pace, until the stocks reached their "true price"?
 The limits to arbitrage were listed earlier, but those limits don't apply here.
-For instance, it seems almost a certainty that prices are not going to go much lower than they are now.
-Secondly, regardless of what financial model you use, you would have to agree that stocks are much better bargains now than they were in the recent past.
+For instance, it seems almost certain that prices will not go much lower than they are now.
+Secondly, regardless of what financial model you use, stocks are much better bargains now than they were in 2007.
 Thirdly, since prices are depressed, only buying is needed to bring those prices back to their "proper level".
 No short selling is needed.
-And, yet—few arbitrageurs are taking advantage of these bargain prices—at least not enough to raise them quickly.
-Anyone buying now can probably earn abnormal returns, since the market will almost certainly go up from here—albeit, slowly.
+And, yet — few arbitrageurs are taking advantage of these bargain prices — at least not enough to raise them quickly.
+Anyone buying now can probably earn abnormal returns, since the market will almost certainly go up from here — albeit, slowly.